Susena-V/Susena-V/README.md

 - 🎓 I am currently pursuing a **Bachelor of Technology in Artificial Intelligence and Data Science** at Shiv Nadar University Chennai, and I am set to graduate in August 2026.
 - 💡 I am fascinated by how **AI** and **Data Science** can make a real impact—from healthcare innovations to personalized education.
 - 🛠️ I enjoy exploring **machine learning, deep learning, and software development**, focusing on building impactful, real-world projects.
-- 🤖 My dream is to develop AI solutions that promote fairness, inclusivity, and accessibility, ensuring that everyone can benefit from technological progress.
+- 🤖 My dream is to develop innovative solutions that promote fairness, inclusivity, and accessibility, ensuring that everyone can benefit from technological progress.

 ## 🚀 Projects and Experience
 Throughout my journey, I have worked on numerous projects and gained professional experience that reflects my interest in AI and software development: